flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ---
 title: Use maxLengthEnforcement instead of maxLengthEnforced
-description: Introduing MaxLengthEnforcement enum.
+description: Introduing the MaxLengthEnforcement enum.
 ---

 ## Summary

-_If you didn't use `maxLengthEnforced` in `TextField`/`TextFormField`/`CupertinoTextField`, or you don't care about the truncate behavior for the composing text editing value, you can stop reading._
+_If you don't use the `maxLength` or `maxLengthEnforced` properties in a `TextField`, `TextFormField`, or `CupertinoTextField`, or you don't care about the truncation behavior of an eidtable text field, you can stop reading._

-To control the behavior of `maxLength` in the `LengthLimitingTextInputFormatter`, use `maxLengthEnforcement` instead of `maxLengthEnforced`, and `maxLengthEnforced` is deprecated.
+To control the behavior of `maxLength` in the `LengthLimitingTextInputFormatter`, use `maxLengthEnforcement` instead of `maxLengthEnforced`, which is deprecated.

 ## Context

-Before [the first PR][Fix TextField crashed with composing and maxLength set], `LengthLimitingTextInputFormatter` will always truncate the editing value, which may leads to engine crashes when the composing range is overflowed sometimes.
-With this changes, a composing `TextEditingValue` will not be truncated if only `maxLength` set, and still be truncated after the composing ends (See [`maxLength` documentation][] for more specific behavior).
-But it's not optional.
+Before [PR 63754][]: Fix TextField crashed with composing and maxLength set, the `LengthLimitingTextInputFormatter` always truncated the editing value, which resulted in engine crashes when the composing range sometimes overflowed.

-With [the second PR][Introduce `MaxLengthEnforcement`], all behaviors of max length limiting will be controlled by passing `maxLenghLimitingEnforcement` to the `LengthLimitingTextInputFormatter`.
-It's also exposed to `TextField`/`TextFormField`/`CupertinoTextField`.
-Since then, `maxLengthEnforced` is deprecated.
-(See also: [`MaxLengthEnforcement` documentation][`MaxLengthEnforcement`] .)
+With this change, an editable `TextEditingValue` is not truncatedif only `maxLength` is set, but _is_ truncated after editing is complete.
+(For more specific behavior, see the [`maxLength` documentation][].)

+With [PR 68086][]: Introduce `MaxLengthEnforcement`, the truncation behavior is now controlled by passing `maxLengthLimitingEnforcement` to the `LengthLimitingTextInputFormatter`, which is then exposed to the `TextField`, `TextFormField`, and `CupertinoTextField` widgets.
+The `maxLengthEnforced` property is now deprecated.
+(For more information, see the docs for[`MaxLengthEnforcement`] .)

+The default max length truncation behavior is truncate all the time, which is `MaxLengthEnforcement.enforced`.

 ## Description of change

-* Add `MaxLenghLimitingEnforcement` enum, which controlls all max length limiting behavious.
+* Added a `MaxLengthLimitingEnforcement` enum, which controls all max length limiting behavior.
-* `maxLengthEnforced` in text fields is deprecated.
+* The `maxLengthEnforced` property in editable text field classes is deprecated.
-* A composing `TextEditingValue` will skip the `maxLength` limit by default.
-* A named optional parameter `maxLenghLimitingEnforcement` has been added to the `TextField`/`TextFormField`/`CupertinoTextField`/`LengthLimitingTextInputFormatter`, defaults to `MaxLengthLimitingEnforcement.regular`.
+* A named optional parameter, `maxLenghLimitingEnforcement` is added to the `TextField`, `TextFormField`, `CupertinoTextField`, and `LengthLimitingTextInputFormatter` classes, which defaults to `MaxLengthLimitingEnforcement.enforced`.

 ## Migration guide

+The following tips describe how to emit a warning, but not truncate, on entering text, and how to truncating as text is entered.

 ### Not enforces limitation

-If you want a max length warning, but not truncate when it's exceed the limitation, use `MaxLengthEnforcement.warningOnly` instead of `maxLengthEnforced: false`.
+To print a max length warning in `TextField`, but _not_ truncate the limit is exceed, use `MaxLengthEnforcement.none` instead of `maxLengthEnforced: false`.

 Code before migration: